-Prerequisite - Completion of Algebra II UCSMP and Geometry UCSMP
+Meets 5 Times/Week - 1 Credit - Grades 11, 12 Prerequisite - Completion of Algebra II UCSMP and Geometry UCSMP (Graphing Calculators are required.)

 Statistics is a course in statistics to introduce students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: